-The objective of the Group's new ESG Strategy is to evaluate the largest suppliers of the Group's companies based on ESG criteria by 2025.
-To achieve this goal, an evaluation mechanism will be established, a scoring and progress system will be developed and training will be conducted for suppliers wherever there is a need.
+The objective of the Group's new ESG Strategy is to evaluate the largest suppliers of the Group's companies based on ESG criteria.
+To achieve this goal, an assessment mechanism has been established and during 2023 an online ESG Questionnaire was sent to the top 10 suppliers by the largest subsidiaries of the Group.
+Going forward, a scoring and progress system will be developed and training will be conducted for suppliers wherever there is a need to offer support in their sustainability efforts.